algoprog/SynTOD/README.md

 1. **Data generation**

     This part proides code for generating synthetic conversations.
 We have provided a framework on how to generate conversations using a transition graph in two domains.
-Because of the nature of random walk and non-zero temperaure used in prompting LLMs the output might different on multiple runs of these script.
+Because of the nature of random walks and non-zero temperaure used in prompting LLMs, the output might differ in multiple runs.
 More details [here](src/data-generation/README.md)

 2. **Preprocessing**

-   From the data generation process, we will have the data in the following folder :
+   From the data generation process, we will have the data in the following folder:

    ```
    data/[domain]/initial/